2016 WFI Fellowship Program – Application Deadline December 31, 2015

 - Discussions with key persons involved in forest certification, forest products marketing, consulting, international trade, public planning, and legislation

 During the summer months (May – September) there are several week-long excursions.
 In June, Fellows spend a week out in rural Eastern Oregon on a working ranch.
 In July, Fellows participate in the International Educators Institute-a seven-day tour with award winning educators and natural resources professionals.
 There is typically several other multi-day site visits throughout the region in the summer.

-Read our newsletter to learn more about field trips and events that Fellows have participated in.
+Read our blog or our past newsletters to learn more about field trips and events that Fellows have participated in.

 View a video of places our Fellows have visited during their programs.